 Please bring a laptop, a notebook and list of activities/resume.
 Other than STEM activities, semifinalists need to have good writing skills.
 They need to learn which activities to highlight in the SIS.

 Always bring a charged laptop in our classes.

 Based on our past experiences, successful TJ applicants start their writing workshop as early as the 7th grade!

 If your child enrolled at Young Scholars Circle late and you are not confident of your child’s writing skills, then it would make sense to take writing workshop classes at least twice a week until the week of the TJ Final Round.

 If your child has been with us since 7th grade and/or has been taking writing workshop classes since Summer or Fall, then it would make sense to maintain the once a week schedule.

 Fees must be paid in full at the time of enrollment to avail of the discounted price.
 Maximum of 12 students per class.
-Bring a fully charged laptop in classes at all times.
+Bring a fully charged laptop.